basarbatucan/NP-NN/README.md

 # A Neural Network Approach for Online Nonlinear Neyman-Pearson Classification
 This is the repository for Online Nonlinear Neyman Pearson (NP) Classifier described in [1]: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9265182.
 Proposed model is an online, nonlinear NP classifier.
 In NP framework, the target is to maximize detection power while upper-bounding the false alarm.
 Using this repository, you can test and train the model.
-Note that available code does not cover hyper-parameter tuning.
+This implementation contains hyper-parameter tuning but note that hyper-parameter spaces should be defined by the user.
+Refer to [1] for detailed explanation of the hyper-parameters.

 # Running the Model